dumanovm/Digital-Transformation-in-Luxury-Retail-Prada-Australia/README.md

-# Luxury Retail Digital Transformation Strategy: Prada Australia Case
+# Digital Transformation and AI Strategy in Luxury Retail: The Case of Prada Australia

 ## Executive Summary